preizeinguuna/programming-course-static-project/README.md

 To view the landing page, simply click on the following link: [View the Live Page](https://preizeinguuna.github.io/programming-course-static-project/)

 ## Technologies Used

 - HTML
 - CSS

+## Editor

+I used Visual Studio code as my preferred text editor for this project.

 ## Project Structure
 programming-course-static-project/